-Where to learn more about my clothes and how they’re made?
+Where to learn more about your clothes and how they’re made?

-If you too want to make sure that what you buy wasn’t manufactured by poisoning rivers in India or by forcing the seamstress in Bangladesh to work in an unsafe building, start asking where your clothes came from (and I don’t mean the department store three blocks away).
+If you, too, want to ensure that what you buy wasn’t manufactured by poisoning rivers in India or forcing seamstresses in Bangladesh to work in an unsafe building, start asking where your clothes came from (and I don’t mean the department store three blocks away).

 - Business & Human Rights Resource Centre